adster101/hastingsdigital/hbmf/index.md

 The proposal is to move the ticket sales to a third party service, implement a new mobile optimised website along with a new design and improved content layout.

 ### Website

-In the absence of a detailed requirements document for the website I'm making a few assumptions about what is required and how that can best be achieved.

 It's apparent that the current website falls short in a number of areas.